Are Car Subscription Services Worth It? Here’s How to Decide

 - Subscribe with Enterprise: $1,499, plus a $250 enrollment fee

-While car subscription prices might look expensive at first, don’t forget you won’t have insurance, registration or maintenance fees to contend with.
+While car subscription prices might look expensive at first, don’t forget you won’t have insurance, registration or maintenance and repair fees to contend with.

 Car subscription services can seem expensive at first glance — and in most cases, they still are — but they can also save you money (and hassle) in other ways.

 Here’s why a car subscription model might make sense for your lifestyle: